jazzband/Watson/docs/commands.rst

 ``cancel``
 ==========

+Options:

+--help
+  Show this message and exit.

 Cancel the last call to the start command.
 The time will not be recorded.

 ``config``
 ==========

+Options:

+-e, --edit
+  Edit the configuration file with an editor.

+--help
+  Show this message and exit.

 Get and set configuration options.